dataronio/juvix/docs/source/frontend/elaboration/lambda-encoding.md

 We can see that this definition of `pred_alg` is O(1), as the call to `rec` is optional and not forced unlike other encodings.
 However if we were to type this using the normal Hindley-Milner type system, this does not work out.
 [The Cedille Cast](https://youtu.be/HqvBBf_cjDo?t=1020) talks about this fact and deals with this issue by having a O(1) cast arising from dependent intersections.

 Instead we have to define a function `out` which turns a `FixM f` into a `f (FixM f)` with the additional constraint that `f` must be a functor.
-This is a hard constraint that type systems without dependent intersection types and O(1) heterogeneous equality must have [@cedille].
+This is a hard constraint that type systems without dependent intersection types and O(1) heterogeneous equality must have {footcite}`cedille`.
 The force of using `out` in `pred_alg` makes getting the predecessor of a ℕ O(n).

-Another property of this algebra is that this encoding is able to achieve linear space unlike previous encodings that took quadratic if not exponential space to achieve proof of termination and O(1) predecessor [@cedille].
+Another property of this algebra is that this encoding is able to achieve linear space unlike previous encodings that took quadratic if not exponential space to achieve proof of termination and O(1) predecessor {footcite}`cedille`.

 Now that we have some understanding of the inductive nature of the Mendler encoding, we must also strip the ADT tags of `Z` and `S` into base lambda.
 We will first only consider sum types which contains at most one field, and then investigate how we can modify our representation to include product types with more fields.